 A graduate of London’s Guildhall School of Music and Drama, Alessandro Fisher read Modern and Medieval Languages at Cambridge, where he was a Choral Scholar at Clare College, and was awarded Joint First Prize at the 2016 Kathleen Ferrier Awards.
 He is an Associate Artist of Classical Opera.

-His operatic engagements have included Don Ottavio Don Giovanni for the Sinfonia d’Amici, First Armed Man / Priest Die Zauberflöte for Garsington Opera at West Green House, Bellecourt Vert Vert for Garsington Opera (for whom he also covered Condulmiero in Maometto 11), Law Student in Matthew Rogers’ And London Burned for the Temple Church and Banquo in Luke Styles’ Macbeth for Glyndebourne Opera’s Jerwood Project and at the Linbury Studio Theatre of the Royal Opera House, Covent Garden.
+His operatic engagements have included Don Ottavio Don Giovanni for the Sinfonia d’Amici, Christian The First Commandment for Classical Opera, First Armed Man / Priest Die Zauberflöte for Garsington Opera at West Green House, Bellecourt Vert Vert for Garsington Opera (for whom he also covered Condulmiero in Maometto 11), Law Student in Matthew Rogers’ And London Burned for the Temple Church and Banquo in Luke Styles’ Macbeth for Glyndebourne Opera’s Jerwood Project and at the Linbury Studio Theatre of the Royal Opera House, Covent Garden.

 He appeared in Jonathan Miller’s production of the St Matthew Passion at the National Theatre and was featured on BBC Radio 3’s Spirit of Schubert with Graham Johnson.
 Concert engagements have further included Evangelist St John Passion at Milton Court, Handel Dixit Dominus and Messiah at the Jesuitenkirche, Innsbruck, Testo Il Combattimento di Tancredi e Clorinda for Andrew Lawrence-King and The Wallace Collection, Stravinsky’s Mass with the London Symphony Orchestra at the Barbican Hall and recitals at the English Song Festival and the Oxford Lieder Festival.

-His current engagements include Delmiro / Alindo Hipermestra for Glyndebourne Festival Opera, The Soldier in Nicolas Lens’ Shell Shock at the Perth International Festival, Don Polidoro La finta semplice and Christian Die Schuldigkeit des ersten Gebotesfor Classical Opera at St John’s, Smith Square, Arcas Dardanus for English Touring Opera, The Count in Salieri’s La scuola de’ gelosi for Bampton Classical Opera and Roussel’s Evocations with the BBC Philharmonic conducted by Yan Pascal Tortelier.
+Alessandro Fisher sang Delmiro / Alindo Hipermestra at the 2017 Glyndebourne Festival.
+His current engagements include Don Polidoro La finta semplice for Classical Opera, Arcas Dardanus and the B Minor Mass for English Touring Opera, Count Bandiera in Salieri’s La scuola de’ gelosi for Bampton Classical Opera and Fenton Falstaff for The Grange Festival.
+Concert highlights include The Last of the Romantics: Mahler and fin-de-siècle Vienna at the Oxford Lieder Festival 2017 and Roussel’s Evocations with the BBC Philharmonic conducted by Yan Pascal Tortelier.
 For Retrospect Opera, he will record Theodore in Edward Loder’s Raymond and Agnes with the Royal Ballet Sinfonia conducted by Richard Bonynge.

 Alessandro Fisher continues his studies with Iris Dell’Acqua.